pip-services/pip-services-docs/content/en/python/messaging/queues/memory_message_queue.md

 ### Instance methods

 #### abandon
-Returnes message into the queue and makes it available for all subscribers to receive it again.
+Returns a message into the queue and makes it available for all subscribers to receive it again.
 This method is usually used to return a message that could not be processed at the moment to repeat the attempt.
 Messages that cause unrecoverable errors shall be removed permanently or/and sent to dead letter queue.

 > abandon(message: [MessageEnvelope](../message_envelope))